GamesCreatorsClub/GCCPiWarsBlog/posts/2019/03/01/rovers-photo-shoot.md

 # Rover's Photo Shoot

 3D printing is still not as robust process as printing on paper.
-We tried to push creating Rover's body for the PiWars Programme but printer just couldn't do it.
+We tried to push creating Rover's body for the PiWars Programme but the printer just couldn't do it.
 Main problem was one extruder being weak (original Kickstarted extruder) and after that bowden tubes being of 'wrong' size and hang down ruining print ([known problem](https://www.cel-uk.com/community/technical-support/flat-cable-and-bowden-tube-catching-print/#post-750) of Robox printer) when print is tall enough.

 Many hours later, printer stripped bare, 2 new set of bowden tubes created, weak extruder replaced and we are back in the game of 3D printing.
 Now only 3D printing - but dual material 3D printing...